Tinkerforge/doc/source/Hardware/Bricklets/Current12.rst

 Now you can connect your Current12 Bricklet to any :ref:`Brick <product_overview_bricks>`.
 You should have received a suitable cable with the Bricklet.
-If you like you can connect a Motor and a Battery to the Bricklet like displayed in the following image.
+If you like you can connect a Motor and a Battery to the Bricklet as displayed in the following image.

 .. image:: /Images/Bricks/Servo_Brick/servo_brick_test.jpg
    :scale: 100 %